 - 1 375 g pkg Johnsonville Maple Syrup Flavoured Sausages Cooked and Cut into ¼ Inch Pieces

-- Cook sausages according to package instructions.
+- Prep: Cook sausages according to package instructions.
 Once browned, set aside.
 Chop cooked sausage links into ¼ inch circles.

 - Preheat oven to 350 degrees F. Spray 12 muffin cups thoroughly with non-stick cooking spray.